-Before this practitioners died, he vomited a large amount of blood, she said.
+Before this practitioner died, he vomited a large amount of blood, she said.

 After Zhang’s remarks, the president expressed appreciation for her comments.

-Zhang last saw her husband in 2015 just before she left China for the United States, where she has been living since, Zhang told The Epoch Times in a phone interview on July 16.
+Zhang last saw her husband in 2015 just before she left China for the United States, where she has since been living, Zhang told The Epoch Times in a phone interview on July 16.